Democrats arrive at convention energized by a transformed race

 Now, with Vice President Kamala Harris at the top of the ticket, the race against Republican nominee Donald Trump is a dead heat.
 Democrats suddenly have a fighting chance, and they know it.

 The party’s recovery has been eye-popping.
-In the space of a month, President Biden dropped out of the race, and Vice President Harris moved seamlessly into the nomination, tapping Minnesota Gov. Tim Walz as her running mate.
+In the space of a month, President Biden dropped out of the race, and Vice President Harris moved seamlessly into the nominee spot, tapping Minnesota Gov. Tim Walz as her running mate.
 Once seen as an awkward campaigner, Ms. Harris has defied expectations, impressing even some critics.
-Her rally crowds number in the thousands, while a tsunami of fundraising and grassroots volunteering have followed.
+Her rally crowds number in the thousands, while a tsunami of fundraising and grassroots volunteering has followed.
 The momentum shift is having ripple effects: Political handicappers now say Democrats have a shot at winning control of the House, though the Senate is still an uphill battle.

 “The energy is real, and it’s going to continue,” says Ann Lewis, a veteran Democratic strategist, who has attended every DNC since 1976.
 “People are asking, ‘Where should I go?
 What can I do?’”

-Voices of dissent at DNC over Gaza War
+Voices of dissent at DNC over war in Gaza

 To be sure, voices of dissent will be in the mix.
 Ms. Lewis, who served as communications director in the Clinton White House, is in Chicago as co-chair of Democratic Majority for Israel, a group promoting strong U.S.-Israel ties.
-On the other side, pro-Palestinian groups opposed to U.S. aid to Israel amid the war in Gaza have organized a big march Monday on the DNC, and other protest actions in Chicago are expected throughout the week.
+On the other side, pro-Palestinian groups opposed to U.S. aid to Israel amid the war in Gaza have organized a big march Monday outside the DNC, and other protest actions in Chicago are expected throughout the week.

 Many of those protesting, of course, may not even be Democrats, but socialists or other left-wing groups.
 Still, dissident voices over Gaza could ring out inside the convention itself, just as they did at many of Mr. Biden’s – and now Ms. Harris’ – campaign rallies.
 There will be a small but potentially vocal contingent of “uncommitted” delegates in the arena.